jisooleeworks/blog-site/_posts/2022-07-15-hacker-statistics-simulation-of-data-acquisition.md

 diffs_bd_2 = new_simulation - old_simulation
 ```

-This is a histogram of the results (p value is 0.0045):
+This is the histogram of the results (p value is 0.0045):

 ![Histogram of simulated differences -- ab test with binomial distribution np.random.binomial]({{ site.baseurl }}/assets/img/2022-07-15-hacker-statistics-simulation-of-data-acquisition/ab_test_binomial_binomial_histogram.png)